-Diversity in organizations will provide the student with a comprehensive source of information about diversity issues relevant to work, workers and organizations.
-This course combines research from management, sociology, psychology and other disciplines pertinent to diversity in organizations into one cohesive, understandable, engaging and thought provoking whole.
+This course focuses on the concepts of social responsibility and business ethics.
+The course addresses how management makes pertinent to diversity in organizations into one cohesive, understandable, engaging and thought provoking whole.
 Diversity in organizations is relevant to everyone's educational and employment experiences, regardless of their primary field of study or chosen career path.

-BSN 301 Business Law (5-0-5)
+BSN 301 Business Law